 These are 11 of our favorite 3 and 4 wheeler models which are well designed, tough and foldable!

 The design has changed over the years from small-wheeled designs for indoor use to larger, stronger orthopedic scooters with larger wheels – up to 12 inches- for outdoor use.
 Insider tip when learning how to use a rolling knee walker- the bigger the wheel diameter, the easier they are to ride from experience!

 Here’s How To Use a Rolling Knee Walker

 We’ll discuss how to get the right posture, balance, speed, and stability.
-We’ll also touch on what surfaces they work best on to cover the basics so you use a knee scooter properly.
+We’ll also touch on what surfaces they work best on to cover the basics so you can figure out how to use a knee scooter quickly and properly.
 Most people can scoot very well within 15 minutes, it really isn’t difficult and the independence factor is priceless.

 Can I Use a Knee Walker on Stairs?

 One question people have asked us all the time is can I use a knee walker scooter on stairs?
 The reality is preferably not.
 It’s just too dangerous trying to balance while controlling the scooter especially if there are a lot of steps.